qtqa/sysadmin/README.network_test_server.txt

 As a brief test to see if the server is working, you can try the networkselftest Qt autotest.
-On a machine _other_ than the network test server, put the test server IP address into /etc/hosts as qt-test-server.qt-test-net, and run the networkselftest testcase from Qt; if everything is set up correctly, it should 100% pass.
+On a machine _other_ than the network test server, put the test server IP address into /etc/hosts with short and full name, e.g. :

+  192.168.1.30  qt-test-server  qt-test-server.qt-test-net

+...and run the networkselftest testcase from Qt; if everything is set up correctly, it should 100% pass.